vimeo/vimeo.py/README.md

 ### Uploading a new video

 Once you have an authenticated instance of the `VimeoClient` class, uploading is a single function call away.
 Internally, this library will provide the `streaming` upload and send a local file to the server.
+After a file has been uploaded, you can edit its metadata right away with `patch`.

 ```python
 v = vimeo.VimeoClient(